silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 My ramp is not made of concrete, it is not a list of adjustments you can look up somewhere, and it's not you thinking you understand what autism is because you saw a TV show, or know another autistic person.

 It starts with you accepting that you are never going to understand me.
-Not with effort, not with reading, not with time.
+Not with effort, not with reading or study, not with time.
 That is not a defeat and it is not an insult - it is the ground floor, and everything else is built on it.
 Because once you accept it, the rest follows on its own: if you cannot work me out, then you have to ask.

 Ask what I need.
 Ask what I meant, when what I said lands strangely.
-Accept that when I say I cannot then I cannot for my own reasons, not yours.
+Accept that when I say I cannot, then I cannot for my own reasons, not yours.
 Be patient with the disability - the actual one, the communication one - instead of treating each appearance of it as fresh evidence about my character.
 And yes, accept that it is a disability.

 Meet me half way.